Reeezer/Reeezer/README.md

 <h2 align="center">Hi !
 I'm a french student who wants to become an Engineer</h2>
 <div align="center">I'm currently doing a double degree in the <a href="https://www.utbm.fr">UTBM</a> in France and in the <a href="https://www.he-arc.ch">HE-Arc</a> in Switzerland</div>

+I'm coding some games too that you can find on my <a href="https://reezer01.itch.io">itch.io</a> page

 📊 **this week i spent my time on:**
 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->